ALA-herbarium/documentation/dna_sampling.md

       organism or leaf)
     * Disposition: ‘used up’

-This will add subsampled parts without barcoded containers, greyed out because they are used up.
+This will add subsampled parts without barcoded containers, grayed out because they are used up.

 Second, add an **attribute** to each Record, either via the bulkloader, or using the Record Search and dropdown Tools -> Manage -> Attributes.